procore/documentation/other_procore_apis/bim_web_viewer.md

 <p class="heading-link-container"><a class="heading-link" href="#drawingnavigated"></a></p>

 Fires when the 2D Navigation overlay is used to navigate the model.
-Specifically, this fires after a location and direction has been chose on the floor plan and the overlay is dismissed.
+Specifically, this fires after a location and direction has been chosen on the floor plan and the overlay is dismissed.

 ---